-Set up ADFS for Office 365 for Single Sign-On
+Set up AD FS for Microsoft 365 for Single Sign-On

-This video shows how to set up Active Directory Federation Service (ADFS) to work together with Office 365.
-It does not cover the ADFS proxy server scenario.
-This video discusses ADFS for Windows Server 2012 R2.
-However, the procedure also applies to ADFS 2.0 — except for steps 1, 3, and 7.
-In each of those steps, see the "Notes for ADFS 2.0" section for more information about how to use this procedure in Windows Server 2008.
+This video shows how to set up Active Directory Federation Service (AD FS) to work together with Microsoft 365.
+It doesn't cover the AD FS proxy server scenario.
+This video discusses AD FS for Windows Server 2012 R2.
+However, the procedure also applies to AD FS 2.0 — except for steps 1, 3, and 7.
+In each of those steps, see the "Notes for AD FS 2.0" section for more information about how to use this procedure in Windows Server 2008.

 Useful notes for the steps in the video

 Step 1: Install Active Directory Federation Services

 Add AD FS by using Add Roles and Features Wizard.